emtee40/APDE-wiki/Getting-Started.md

 You must add files to the data folder in order to use them in your sketch.
 For example, images, .csv files, and any other external data must be added to the data folder.
 Note that, for some reason, not all file managers properly provide APDE with the path to the file that you selected; as such you may have to use a different file manager or copy the path in directly.

 "Change Sketch Icon" opens a dialog for changing the icon of your sketch as displayed in the Android launcher.
-You can select any image file to use as an icon (note that the same difficulties with file selection as with adding files to the data folder apply).
+You can select any image file to use as an icon (note that the same file selection difficulties as with adding files to the data folder apply).
 You can then choose the crop mode and select "OK" to use the new icon.
+APDE automatically resizes the icons for ldpi, mdpi, hdpi, xhdpi, xxhdpi, and xxxhdpi screens.

  > Tip: The sketch icon is also used in the sketch manager drawer, which may help you organize your sketches.